YINI-lang/YINI-spec/YINI-Specification.md

 **Note:** If a string is not quoted, it's not a string — period.

-**YINI supports three types of string literals**, distinguished by an optional prefix character before the opening quote `'` or `"` (**except for Triple-Quoted Strings** `"""`, which do not support any prefix).
+**YINI supports three string literal forms:** single-line quoted strings, Classic strings, and Triple-Quoted strings.
+String behavior is determined by the optional prefix before the opening quote sequence.

+The `R` prefix is optional and has no semantic effect because Raw strings are the default.
+The `C` prefix enables escape-sequence interpretation.

+Triple-Quoted Strings may also use the `R` or `C` prefix.
+Without a prefix, a Triple-Quoted String is Raw by default.
 YINI supports multi-line strings via Triple-Quoted Strings.

 If no prefix is used, the string is treated as a **Raw string literal** by default.